 In October 2014, the Least Developed Countries Group proposed the idea establishing a "climate change displacement facility" as part of the future Paris Agreement, that included support for emergency relief, organized migration and planned relocation, and compensation.
 Ultimately, displacement was addressed by the Parties within the 2015 COP21 decision adopting the Paris Agreement, rather than the treaty itself, in the form of the establishment of a Task Force on Displacement that was formally constituted in March 2017.
-Notably, the Task Force includes representation from observer organizations4 that had previously provided contributions on human mobility issues to the UNFCCC process.
+Notably, the Task Force includes representation from observer organizations that had previously provided contributions on human mobility issues to the UNFCCC process.

 Discussions outside the UNFCCC process related to displacement in the context of disasters and climate change also contributed the integration of displacement within the UNFCCC process.
-In particular, the Berne Initiative, launched by Switzerland in 2001, was the first state-led consultative process on migration that acknowledged the environmental dimensions of human mobility, which led to the development of the International Agenda for Migration Management (IAMM) in 2005 that outlined an initial set of effective practices regarding reducing disaster displacement risk and the impacts of migration on the environment.
-The Global Forum on Migration and Development, and IOM's International Dialogue on Migration and Council meetings, prior to it joining the UN in 2016, also provided forums to discuss migration, the environment and climate change.
-Between 2012 and 2015, the Norwegian and Swiss-led Nansen Initiative held regional consultations with States and other actors to build consensus on how to address the gap in international law for people forced to flee the impacts of disasters, including those linked to climate change.
+In particular, the Norwegian and Swiss-led Nansen Initiative held regional consultations with States and other actors to build consensus on how to address the gap in international law for people forced to flee the impacts of disasters, including those linked to climate change.
 The process concluded in 2015 when 109 government delegations endorsed the Agenda for the Protection of Cross-Border Displaced Persons in the Context of Disasters and Climate Change (Nansen Initiative Protection Agenda).